mfurqan26/SYSC4806_Project/README.md

 To see the mock landing page we have right now

-# 1 use case flow
+# Milestone 1 use case flow

 The 1 use case we have completed is to query for books in the database.